top of page

 Species: There are over 1,000 species of this plant, most of them hybrids

 People often ask, "What is the difference between rhododendrons and azaleas?"
-Azaleas are a type of rhododendron, with certain botanical differences, such as the number of stamens, from the main category.
+Azaleas are a type of rhododendron, with certain botanical differences, such as the number of stamens.
 You can read more about the differences on this page from the New York Chapter of the American Rhododendron Society.

 Rhododendrons are found on every continent except Antarctica.
 The Rhododendron Species Botanical Garden in Federal Way, Washington, in the US, and Emu Valley Rhododendron Garden in Tasmania, Australia feature plantings of rhododendrons collected from their natural habitats around the world.